irmen/pyc64/README.md

 Note that it is not supported to do any blocking operation such as INPUT or WAIT.
 However, GET is supported (which gets one keypress from the keyboard buffer) So simple interactive programs can be created.

+Enter the 'gopy' command to switch to a Python REPL, and use 'go64' to switch back to BASIC.

 You'll need the [pillow](https://pillow.readthedocs.io) library because the program needs to do some charset bitmap conversions at startup for tkinter.